structured-query-language/structured-query-language.github.io/top-sales-by-amount-for-each-sales-associate-using-max_by.md

 # MAX_BY() aggregate function in Snowflake
 Snowflake recently added support for the max_by() aggregate function.
 This function can used to get the the top metrics by dimension.
-For e.g. if you need to get the top 5 sales for each Sales Associate you can use the following query:
+For e.g. if you need to get the top 5 sales for each Sales Associate, you can use the following query:

 ## Query